Aaronius/penpal/README.md

 });
 ```

-## Multiple, Parallel Connections
+## Parallel Connections

-In fairly rare cases, you may wish to make multiple, parallel connections between two participants.
+In fairly rare cases, you may wish to make parallel connections between two participants.
 To illustrate, let's use a scenario where you wish to make two parallel connections between Window A and Window B. In other words, you will be calling `connect()` twice within Window A and twice within Window B.

 In an attempt to establish these two connections, Penpal in Window A will be calling `postMessage()` on a single window object.
 By default, when Penpal within Window B receives these messages, it has no way to disambiguate messages related to the first call to `connect()` from messages related to the second call to `connect()`.
 As a result, the connections may fail to be properly established.

 To prevent this issue, Penpal provides the concept of channels.
 A channel is a string identifier of your choosing that you may provide when calling `connect()` within both participants.
-When a channel is provided, it is used to disambiguate communication between multiple, parallel connections.
+When a channel is provided, it is used to disambiguate communication between parallel connections.
 This is better explained in code:

 ### Window A